joshbegley/nyt-latest/previous.md

 `Nine Republicans joined Democrats to force a vote to allow members who had new children to vote by proxy.`\
 https://nytimes.com/interactive/2025/04/01/us/politics/house-vote-johnson-proxy-vote-parents.html

-**Garrett Crochet's extension could just be the start of the Red Sox locking up their core**\
+**Garrett Crochet's extension could just be the start of Red Sox locking up their core**\
 `Crochet is now under team control through 2031.
-The Red Sox have several other young players who could also be in-line for new deals.`\
+The Red Sox have several other young players who could also be in line for new deals.`\
 https://nytimes.com/athletic/6247899/2025/04/01/garrett-crochet-red-sox-future-extensions/

 **49ers' Kyle Shanahan details positions of need, is eager for more competition**\